BP agrees to record criminal penalties for U.S. oil spill

 | NEW ORLEANS/WASHINGTON

-NEW ORLEANS/WASHINGTON BP Plc will pay $4.5 billion in penalties and plead guilty to criminal misconduct in the Deepwater Horizon disaster, which caused the worst U.S. offshore oil spill ever.
+NEW ORLEANS/WASHINGTON BP Plc will pay $4.5 billion (2.8 billion pounds) in penalties and plead guilty to felony misconduct in the Deepwater Horizon disaster, which caused the worst U.S. offshore oil spill ever.

 U.S. Attorney General Eric Holder called the deal a "critical step forward" but was adamant that it did not end the criminal investigation of the 2010 spill.